Tax Planning for US Digital Nomad

 Curaçao @Home in Curaçao 6 months, renewable No income tax for nomads 0%

-Mauritius Premium Visa 1 year, renewable Tax residency possible 20%
+Mauritius Premium Visa 1 year, renewable No local tax on foreign income 20%

 Indonesia Second Home Visa 5-10 years Tax on Indonesian income 35%